elixir-circuits/circuits_gpio/PORTING.md

    still to use GPIOs for buttons, LEDs, and other low frequency devices and use specialized device drivers for the rest.
 However, we know that's not always easy and the extra performance is really nice to have.
-3. Included pull up/pull down support for Raspberry Pi.
-We'd like to include this for other platforms as well.
+3. Included pull up/pull down support.
 This was the single-most requested feature for Elixir/ALE.
 4. Timestamped interrupt reports - This is makes it possible to measure time deltas between GPIO changes with higher accuracy by removing variability from messages sitting in queues and passing between processes
-5. Interrupt glitch detection  - When the GPIO toggles faster than `Circuits.GPIO2` can handle, it can either synthesize an interrupt event or suppress the event.
-6. Lower resource usage - Elixir/ALE created a GenServer and OS process for each GPIO. `Circuits.GPIO2` creates a NIF resource (Elixir Reference) for each GPIO.
+5. Lower resource usage - Elixir/ALE created a GenServer and OS process for each GPIO. `Circuits.GPIO2` creates a NIF resource (Elixir Reference) for each GPIO.